 Yes, Chandler-Gilbert Community College students have opportunities to advise and mentor peers through the Student Success Program.
-Currently, students are selected to serve as mentors supporting new students in their assigned field of interest.
-Peer Mentors collaborate with Advisors and faculty to support students in their field of interest.
+Currently, students are selected to serve as Peer Student Success Coaches supporting new students in their assigned field of interest.
+Peer Student Success Coaches collaborate with Advisors and faculty to support students in their field of interest.
+They host in-person activities in addition to email and virtual support.